manvocao0271/LLM-Assisted-Resume-Portfolio-Customizer/README.md

 ```

 The build output lives in `frontend/dist` after running `npm run build`.

+Published portfolios are served client-side at `/p/:slug` (for example `http://localhost:5173/p/demo-slug`) and proxy through to the backend’s `GET /api/portfolios/by-slug/{slug}` endpoint.

 > Tip: from the repository root you can run `npm run setup` once and then `npm run dev` to forward the command to the frontend package.